orionrobots/orionrobots.github.io/privacy_and_cookies.md

 Once you leave our store’s website or are redirected to a third-party website or application, you are no longer governed by this Privacy Policy or our website’s Terms of Service.

 Links
-When you click on links on our store, they may direct you away from our site.
+When you click on links on our site, they may direct you away from our site.
 We are not responsible for the privacy practices of other sites and encourage you to read their privacy statements.
  Google analytics:
-Our store may use Google Analytics to help us learn about who visits our site and what pages are being looked at.
+Our site may use Google Analytics to help us learn about who visits our site and what pages are being looked at.

-<h2>SECTION 6 - SECURITY</h2>
+<h2>SECTION 5 - SECURITY</h2>

 To protect your personal information, we take reasonable precautions and follow industry best practices to make sure it is not inappropriately lost, misused, accessed, disclosed, altered or destroyed.
-If you provide us with your credit card information, the information is encrypted using secure socket layer technology (SSL) and stored with a AES-256 encryption.
-Although no method of transmission over the Internet or electronic storage is 100% secure, we follow all PCI-DSS requirements and implement additional generally accepted industry standards.
+We do not collect or store credit card information - and do not directly use this form of payment.

-<h2>SECTION 7 - COOKIES</h2>
+<h2>SECTION 6 - COOKIES</h2>

  Here is a list of cookies that we use.
 We’ve listed them here so you that you can choose if you want to opt-out of cookies or not.
  _session_id, unique token, sessional, Allows Shopify to store information about your session (referrer, landing page, etc).